sebhaugeto/docs/README.md

 [![License](https://img.shields.io/github/license/sebhaugeto/docs?style=flat-square)](LICENSE)
 [![Website](https://img.shields.io/website?down_color=red&down_message=offline&style=flat-square&up_color=green&up_message=online&url=https%3A//www.dealflow.live)](https://www.dealflow.live)

-> **Next-generation invoicing documentation for global companies**

 Welcome to the official documentation for Dealflow - the next-gen invoicing platform that solves international payment headaches with local bank accounts.

-## 🚀 About Dealflow
+## 🚀 Intro

-Dealflow is a next-gen invoicing tool that finally solves the headache of international bank transfers via IBAN/SWIFT by providing each user with **local bank accounts** in their customer's country.
-This innovative approach to invoicing makes international payments as simple as instant and free local transfers.
+Dealflow is a next-gen invoicing tool that finally solves the headache of international bank transfersvia IBAN/SWIFT.
+It does that by giving each access to **local bank accounts** in their customer's country.
+This innovative approach makes international payments as simple, instant and free as normal local transfers.

-## 📖 Documentation Features
+## 📖 Documentation menu

 This documentation covers:

-- **API Reference** - Complete REST API documentation with interactive examples
 - **Quick Start Guide** - Get up and running in minutes
 - **Authentication** - Secure API authentication methods
 - **Rate Limiting** - Usage limits and best practices
-- **Invoicing API** - Create, manage, and track invoices
-- **Multi-language Support** - Documentation for global teams
+- **API Reference** - Complete REST API documentation with interactive examples

 ## 🛠 Built With